sonphantrung/AIHubDocs-en/assets/RVC/Local/Applio.md

 ###### ‎
 - Press `Start Training` to begin the training process.
 ‎
-- Remember to monitor <u>[TB](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/#tensorboard)</u>, & also the console just in case.
+- To open <u>[TB](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/#tensorboard)</u>, execute `run-tensorboard` in Applio's folder.
+Remember to monitor it, as well as the console just in case.
 ‎
 - The latter will show you errors if they happen, and information about the epochs & checkpoints.